UnifiedPaymentSolutions/woocommerce-payment-gateway-everypay/README.txt

 EveryPay has support for English and Estonian included, additional translations can be added by translating .pot file found in `langugages` directory or with WPML's String Translation.

 == Changelog ==
+= 1.0.2 =
+* Removed border from iFrame payment form
+* Added extra validation for admin settings
+* Moved dimmed background so that it wouldn't block iFrame

 = 1.0.1 =
 * Payment status return value changed from 'transaction_result' to 'payment_state'